octopi-org/adxpand-cloud/README.md

 Alternatively, head over to BuildIT.Io's [introduction page](https://github.com/buildit-Io/README) for all the things a new developer needs to know.

-Lastly, ensure the owner of this project has provided you a organisation email and added you into the project. the email should look something like `yourname@organisation.page` or `yourname@organisation.com`.
+Lastly, ensure the owner of this project has provided you an organisation email and added you into the project. the email should look something like `yourname@organisation.page` or `yourname@organisation.com`.
 If you do not have this information, the next few instructions will not work for you.

 ## Getting Started
 1. Clone this repository into a desired folder